linemanjs/lineman-bower/README.md

 $ npm install lineman-bower --save-dev
 ```

-When you install lineman-bower, it should create a default `.bowerrc` (unless one already exists) with the following vendor directory:
+When you install lineman-bower, it should create a default `.bowerrc` (unless one already exists) with the following
+vendor directory.
+Feel free to customize this directory to a different location if you like.

 ```
 {